Please enable JavaScript to view this site.

 4.Select each visible layer extension and configure the settings described in the table below.

-Determines whether this layer is visible on the map. |
+Determines whether the layer is visible on the map.

-Apply Definition Expression |
+Apply Definition Expression

-When enabled, you can enter a definition expression to apply specific filter conditions to the preset layer. |
+When enabled, you can enter a definition expression to apply specific filter conditions to the preset layer.

-Definition Expression |
+Definition Expression

-This field only appears if Apply Definition Expression is enabled.
-Enter your query definition (for our example, STATUS='Active' to show only the active fire hydrants and water lines).
 You can use the Filter Builder or Query Builder to build the definition.
-Switch it to Advanced Mode, copy the SQL syntax, and paste it into the Layer Preset's Definition Expression field. |
+Switch it to Advanced Mode, copy the SQL syntax, and paste it into the Layer Preset's Definition Expression field.

 In our example, we configure the Fire Hydrants and Water Lines layer extension settings as follows: